 Today, some 30 growers make up the consortium 'Il Croco di Pietro Perugino - Zafferano di Citta della Pieve'.

 The 'Fiesta de la Rosa del Azafaran', the 'Rose of Saffron' festival has been celebrated in Consuegra, near Toledo every year since 1963.
-It is traditionally held on the last weekend in October.
+It is traditionally held on the last full weekend in October.

 Because of its ideal climate 90% of Spain's saffron production is in the region of La Mancha, the identity of which is therefore strongly linked with the crop.
 Saffron produced here is regarded as the best quality in Spain and amongst the best in the world.